What is classic car insurance?

 If your vintage motor is used as a wedding car or some other form of specialist transport then you’ll need to register its use as a commercial vehicle.

 Just like regular car insurance, classic car insurance can also fall into the third-party category.
 The minimum requirement for all cars in the UK, third party insurance only pays out for damage to the other driver and their car in an accident.

 This is similar to the above Third Party insurance with the inclusion that your classic car will also be covered for theft or fire damage.

 This is the most extensive type of car insurance and covers the driver for damage and injury to themselves as well as other drivers, fire and theft.

-Tips on getting the best value classic car insurance
+Tips on getting cheap classic car insurance

-- Laid up classic car insurance can often result in cheaper cover.
+- Laid-up classic car insurance can often result in cheaper cover.

 - Join a classic car club and you’ll find some insurers are prepared to cut premiums by as much as 15%.